raghavendran35/UniversalCircuitBreaker/README.md

 # AgnosticCB

-What's the background here?

-What we want to build?
-* in-memory caching + service
-* tie to other platofrms, gcp, aws, etc.

-## CX input: service names + ip addresses + monitoring account (typically ties to CSP)

-aws, gcp, azure

-Onboarding process:

-We import your alarms list (w/ permission) and request the critical ones you care about per service

-CB behavior scenarios:
-critical issue, need fallback path
-OR
-fallback to different hosts during some outage

-Customer should also share service flows.
-Pseudo requests for various flows

-We can run load tests, health checks, tracer bullets periodically
+### Overviews
+AgnosticCB is a bundled [circuit breaker](https://martinfowler.com/bliki/CircuitBreaker.html) implemenation.
+It's a non-language-native implementation of the pattern which should afford flexibility of use.

-## Goal: Don't be reactive, be proactive
+Goal: Don't be reactive, be proactive

-CB decision:
+#### Features
+We don't want to compromise on the ease of use

+* in-memory data caching (hits, misses, etc.) with Redis
+* generic breaker rules (a yml or json based templating language)
+* linking with public platforms (gcp, aws, azure) so their alarms can be used as part of a rule
+* Fallback path, multiple routes
+* healthchecks

+Later:
+* Dashboard
-predictive insights based on metrics behavior
+* predictive insights based on metrics behavior
-Run time series models on metrics data possibly?
+* Run time series models on metrics data possibly?

-Eventually, set up CB to fall back hosts.
-Allow to dynamically assign more hosts
+* Load tests
+* Host-level routing?

+### Installation
+TBD

+### Usage
+TBD

+### Example
+TBD

+### License
+MIT License